 Summer is the most popular time to visit Lake Shasta, when the weather is typically sunny and warm.
 You can visit the reservoir year-round, although snow is common during winter, especially in higher elevations near Mt.
 Shasta.

 The Shasta Dam

-From a historical standpoint, Lake Shasta is best known for the Shasta Dam, located on the Sacramento River north of Redding.
-Built between 1938 and 1945, the curved gravity dam is similar to the Hoover Dam and impressive to see at 602 feet (183 meters) high and 3,460 feet (1,055 meters) long.
-Its base thickness comes in at 543 feet (165.5 meters).
+Lake Shasta is best known for the Shasta Dam, located on the Sacramento River north of Redding.
+Built between 1938 and 1945, the curved gravity dam is similar to the Hoover Dam and, at 602 feet (183 meters) high and 3,460 feet (1,055 meters) long, is just as impressive to see.
+Its base thickness measures 543 feet (165.5 meters).